pyrustic/braq/README.md

 <p align="right"><a href="#readme">Back to top</a></p>

 # Base functions
-Base classes such as `Document` and `FileDoc` use several public functions under the hood that can be directly called by the programmer at the right time.
-These basic functions allow you to parse and render documents as well as read and write file documents.
+Base functions allow you to parse and render documents.

 ## Parse a document
 The library exposes the `parse` function which takes as input the text stream to be parsed, then returns a **dictionary** whose keys and values are strings representing headers and bodies respectively.